 What makes a good VPN?
 For that matter, what makes a good VPN app?
 There are a variety of factors that go into these considerations, including encryption protocols, privacy policies, and overall accessibility.
-We’ll break it all down in the section below.
+We’ll break it all down below.

 Not all VPNs can be used in China, and even some of the ones that do have trouble unblocking certain websites.
 You can follow all the tricks and tips you want, but at the end of the day there are a few vital criteria you need to pay attention to when selecting a VPN.
 We used the following features to research and rank our recommended VPNs in the following section.

 - Anonymous downloads – The right VPN can keep all of your downloads secure, including torrents and P2P connections.